-A Content Management System (CMS) is a computer software that allows you to create and modify digital content.
+Content Management System (CMS) definition.
+It is computer software that allows you to create and modify digital content.
 It enables users to create, edit, collaborate on, publish, and store digital content.
 CMS is a web template on which you can create your website.

-A CMS allows users to build and manage a website without having to code it from scratch or know how to code at all.
+A content management system allows users to build and manage a website without having to code it from scratch or know how to code at all.
 It is a popular way to manage Enterprise Content Management (ECM) and Web Content Management (WCM).

 Each CMS usually has two components: